8 Signs You’ve Found a Winning Candidate

 29th September 2016

-We spend a lot of time speaking to candidates and looking at CVs and trying to match their skills and experience to the needs of our clients.
+We spend a lot of time speaking to candidates and looking at CVs.
+We match their skills and experience to the needs of our clients.

-Candidates who are on the hunt for a job need to put some effort in to their CV and applications, if you can tell they have spent some time on creating a great CV and covering letter this is a great start.
+Candidates who are on the hunt for a job need to put some effort into their CV and applications.
+If you can tell they have spent some time creating a great CV and cover letter this is a great start.

-Communication is required, in some form, in all job roles, whether it’s speaking to clients, partners or colleagues.
-As a recruiter you can learn a lot about a candidate from their communication skills over the phone, on email or in person.
+Communication is required in all job roles. when speaking to clients as well as partners or colleagues.
+As a recruiter, you can learn a lot about a candidate from their communication skills over the phone, on email or in person.

 Motivation to move on, progress or have a career change is a must with any candidate.
-If a candidate isn’t open to new job opportunities then we could end up wasting our own and our clients’ time.
-Candidates who aren’t motivated are also more likely to accept a counter offer if one is on the table from their current employer.
+If a candidate isn’t open to new job opportunities then we could end up wasting ours and our client’s time.
+Candidates who aren’t motivated are also more likely to accept a counteroffer from their current employer.

-References are a must for all new candidates, a candidate may look perfect on paper and perform great in interview but if they don’t have good references alarm bells will ring.
-Past employers are the best people to give you a clear impression of a candidate, so make sure you ask them the right questions.
+References are a must for all new candidates.
+A candidate may look perfect on paper and perform great in the interview, but if they don’t have good references alarm bells will ring.
+Past employers are the best people to give you a clear impression of a candidate.
+Make sure you ask them the right questions.

-This is an essential skill for most job roles so it’s a good idea to get a feel for your candidates timekeeping skills.
+This is an essential skill for most job roles.
+It’s good to get an idea of your candidate’s timekeeping skills.
 Arrange for them to call or meet you at a certain time to test their promptness.

-You’d expect a good candidate to have researched the role and the company before a phone or face to face interview.
-If a candidate has gone in to great depth or done some additional digging this would be a big bonus.
+A good candidate will have researched the role and the company before an interview.
+If a candidate has gone into great depth or done some additional digging this would be a big bonus.

 Every job role requires some level of professionalism, but a lot of senior or management roles require this as an essential.
 The interview stage will help to identify the candidates with a professional manner and those who turn up professionally dressed.

-If you’re struggling to find the right candidates and need help with your recruitment, please contact your local Bromak branch, or Head Office on 01204 532500.Go Back
+If you’re struggling to find the right candidates and need help with your recruitment, please contact your local Bromak branch or Head Office on 01204 554880.Go Back